Running Your Franchise As a Family Business

 Terry and Kathy Stokes, Steamboat Springs, CO

-A flexible lifestyle is a big selling point for many on business ownership.
-But sharing the business with your significant other or family member can provide even more opportunity to take advantage of this perk.
+A flexible lifestyle is a big selling point for many in business ownership.
+Working with family members and sharing a business can provide even more opportunities to take advantage of this perk.
 Kathy describes her partnership with her husband Terry by saying, “We can cover for each other when one of us wants to go play.
 He golfs, I ride horseback, and we ski together.
 We both love the flexibility to do what we want, take the time off when we want, and, because we are best buddies, we get to hang out together a lot.”

 Flexibility was also a driving force for Matt and Sarah to consider becoming business partners.
 “I was a stay at home mom, and Matt was commuting about 2.5 hours one way to work daily,” Sarah says.
 “We decided it was time to start working for ourselves.”